jbcoe/propagate_const/notes_on_design/paper.md

 ## A summary of `propagate_const`
-The template class `propagate_const` [N4388] allows a pointer type to be wrapped so that, when accessed through a const-access path, the `const`ness is propagated to the pointee.
+The template class `propagate_const` [N4388] allows a pointer type to be wrapped so that, when accessed through a `const` access path, the `const`ness is propagated to the pointee.

-A class with pointer members can access non-`const` member functions of the pointees even when accessed through a const-access path.
+A class with pointer members can access non-`const` member functions of the pointees even when accessed through a `const` access path.

     struct A {
       B* b_;